awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_USER.md

 Specifies the name of an existing group that the user belongs to\.
 Multiple group names may be listed\.

 VALID UNTIL *abstime*
-The VALID UNTIL option sets an absolute time after which the user account password is no longer valid\.
+The VALID UNTIL option sets an absolute time after which the user's password is no longer valid\.
 By default the password has no time limit\.

 CONNECTION LIMIT \{ *limit* \| UNLIMITED \}
 The maximum number of database connections the user is permitted to have open concurrently\.
 The limit isn't enforced for superusers\.
 Use the UNLIMITED keyword to permit the maximum number of concurrent connections\.
 A limit on the number of connections for each database might also apply\.
 For more information, see [CREATE DATABASE](r_CREATE_DATABASE.md)\.
 The default is UNLIMITED\.
 To view current connections, query the [STV\_SESSIONS](r_STV_SESSIONS.md) system view\.